fbngrm/time-tracker/README.md

 The program does not rely on the user's timezone database and converts provided timestamps to the user's location before operating on or persisting them.
 This is due to the possibility that a user's timezone database is not up-to-date and thus delivers dates with a wrong UTC-offset.

-E.g. the European Union decides to abandon daylight saving time, the database on the user's system may not be updated in time while she starts or stops a session and reports a wrong offset.
+E.g. the European Union decides to abandon daylight saving time, the database on the user's system may not be updated in time when the user starts or stops a session and reports a wrong offset.

 By doing all time conversions and zone calculations in a central location, we can control the timezone database and guarantee correct conversions.
 For more information about the tz-database/zoneinfo on UNIX systems, see: https://www.iana.org/time-zones